-Table 18: Association table of Jira metrics and Neuroticism.
+Table 18: Possible association rule values between the metrics and Neuroticism personality trait.

-Now that there is the association rules of personality traits and metrics as predefined in the beginning of this chapter, it is possible to get the actual results of these associations.

-In this research two main association rules measurements are used for finding out the relationships of the metrics and personality traits: Support and Confidence.
+In this research, three measures of interest are used for finding out high-quality association rules between the metrics and the personality traits: Support, Confidence, and Lift.
 Support is used to measure how frequent the itemset appears in dataset, and the confidence measures the conditional probability of the of occurrence of consequent given the antecedent.

-Additionally, lift values are also used to compare the rule confidence with the expected confidence.
+Lift values are also used to compare the rule confidence with the expected confidence.

-Having the association rules and the relationship measurements defined, it is ready to be applied the association rules mining techniques to detect the important patterns.

-During the frequent pattern mining and association rules analysis, apriori algorithm from python `apyori` library was chosen to filter the frequent rules and only show the reliable and important rules.
-In a frequent pattern mining, apriori algorithm uses the fact that any subset of a frequent itemset is also frequent, and that way, algorithm excludes the itemsets, whose support is less than the minimum support, and therefore, it excludes all of their supersets as well.

-Apriori algorithm returns frozenset results formatted as JSON, then JSON output is parsed and stored the antecedent, consequent, support, confidence and lift variables into the working dataframe.

 To define important relationships and associations, first it`s needed to define minimum support.
 By the definition, support of an itemset is the ratio of transactions where the given itemset exists: support (X => Y) = support (X ∪Y).

 In the dataset of one particular personality traits association rules, there are 2 variable items from personality traits (positive and negative) and 12 items from the metrics (4 metrics, and 3 values for each metric).
 That gives in total 24 rules by 2 personality traits items as antecedent associated with 12 different metric items as the consequent, and 24 inverse rules - 12 metric items as the antecedent associated with 2 personality traits as the consequent.
 Considering all these rules information, one association rules dataset was created.
 The support for one of these rules on average should be one rules portion in the whole rules, 1/24, which is equal ~ 0.04.